 Social and emotional development of young children

-Pamela Garner is Professor of Childhood Studies in the School of Integrative Studies and Human Development and Family Science at George Mason University.
+Pamela W. Garner is Professor of Childhood Studies in the School of Integrative Studies and Human Development and Family Science at George Mason University.
+She conducts research on the social and emotional development of children from minoritized groups and studies the contributions of parents and teachers to young children’s social emotional learning.
 She received her doctorate in Educational Psychology and Human Development from Texas A&M University.
 She completed postdoctoral training at the University of Texas Medical School at Houston in the Division of Developmental and Behavioral Pediatrics.
-Dr. Garner conducts research on the social and emotional development of low-income children and the contributions of parents and teachers to young children’s social emotional learning.
 Dr. Garner is a past Associate Editor for Early Childhood Research Quarterly and has been involved as PI or Co-I on a number of funded projects investigating studies of emotional competence across childhood.

 Davis, S. N., Jones, R. M., Mahatmya, D., & Garner, P. W. (2020).
 Encouraging or obstructing? assessing factors that impact faculty engagement in undergraduate research mentoring.
 In Frontiers in Education (Vol. 5, p.
 114).
 Frontiers.